top of page

 CLIPPING

 Animals are checked regularly if hoof trimming may be necessary.
 The frequency depends on the time of year, feed ration, and individual history of the animal.
 Clipping usually begins in the spring just before snow season starts.
 The entire herd will be clipped as time permits.
 Some animals will receive several clips throughout the spring, summer, and fall.
 We try not to clip past Labor Day due to cool Michigan weather.
-Pregnant does get at least an udder belly and behind clip prior to kidding and will then get body clipped as soon as weather permits.
+Pregnant does get at least an udder, belly and behind clip prior to kidding and will then get body clipped as soon as weather permits.

 bottom of page